ahwingo/wingobot/README.md

 cd wingobot
 ```
 ### Step 2: Environment Configuration
-The policy-value neural networks use 2D convolutional layers that currently require TensorFlow to run with GPU support.
+The policy-value neural networks use 2D convolutional layers that currently require TensorFlow (TF) to run with GPU support.
 This consequently requires your system to have the appropriate graphics drivers and CUDA versions installed.

 #### The Easy Way (Docker)